b-m-f/WirtBot/docs/docs/setup.md

 - A machine with a public IP on the internet
 - Root access on this machine
+- A Domain that points to your machine

+### Automated

+To get up an running quickly, clone or download the [Wirt repository](https://github.com/b-m-f/wirt) and update the values in `ansible/values.yml`.
+When you are done run `make setup-wirtbot` in the root of the repository and wait until the setup is done.

+Thats it.

+Your WirtBot will have a valid certificate from LetsEncrypt and will be ready to securely manage your network, complete with all functionality that the Wirt system has to offer.

+#### Updating

+To update simply rerun `make setup-wirtbot`.
+It will take care of updating WirtBot to the latest version every time, and apply any other changes that might be necessary.

+### Manual

+If you want to do the manual setup you need

 - WireGuard® already installed
 - A valid SSL certificate for your machine
 - Port 3030 opened in your firewall